For students attending the Master's Programme in Biomedicine Application

 Deadline for exchange studies in the academic year 2023-2024 is 27 of January 2023 at 11 am.

-If any exchange study places are available after the January deadline they will be accounced here later on in the Spring and students will be able to apply in June 2023 (exact date will be announced here later on) in our second round of applications.
+If any exchange study places are available after the January deadline they will be accounced here later on in the Spring and students will be able to apply in June 2023.
+The deadline to apply in our second round of applications has been set to June 9th, 2023.

 FIRST ROUND OF APPLICATIONS (January 2023)